On Ramsey number of $K_{2,n}$ versus even cycles: Introduction

 In this article, we consider finite, simple and undirected graphs only.
 We start by introducing some standard notations and terminologies.
 Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
 For a vertex $v \in V(G)$, the neighborhood of $v$ is the set of all vertices adjacent to $v$ and it is denoted by $N_G(v)$.
 The cardinality of this set is called the degree of a vertex $v$, and is denoted by $d_G(v)$.
 The minimum and maximum degrees of $G$ are denoted by $\delta(G)$ and $\Delta(G)$, respectively.
 The subgraph of $G$ induced by a subset $X \subseteq V(G)$ is denoted as $G[X]$.
 The circumference $c(G)$ is the length of a longest cycle in $G$, whereas the girth $g(G)$ is the length of a shortest cycle in $G$.

 A cycle containing all vertices of $G$ is called a Hamiltonian cycle, and a graph containing such a cycle is said to be Hamiltonian graph.
 A graph $G$ is said to be pancyclic if it contains cycles of all lengths from 3 to $|V(G)|$, and weakly pancyclic if it contains cycles of all lengths between its girth and circumference.
 Similarly, a bipartite graph is called bi-pancyclic if it contains cycles of all even lengths from $4$ to $|V(G)|$, and weakly bi-pancyclic if it contains cycles of all even lengths between its girth and circumference.
 A graph $G$ is said to be $k$-connected if it remains connected after the removal of any set of fewer than $k$ vertices.
+The maximum integer $k$ for which $G$ is $k$-connected is called the connectivity of $G$, denoted by $\kappa(G)$.

 For any two graphs $G$ and $H$, the \emph{Ramsey number}, denoted by $R(G, H)$, is the minimum positive integer $N$ such that for any graph $\Gamma$ on $N$ vertices either $\Gamma \supseteq G$ or $\overline{\Gamma}\supseteq H$ as subgraphs.
 Cycles and stars have been well studied in graph Ramsey theory since the early 1970s.
 The following is the well-known result of the star-cycle Ramsey number by Lawrence \cite{SLLawrence1973}, a detailed proof of which can be found in \cite{parsons1978ramsey}.